Lifyzer/Food-Scanner-API-Backend/README.md

 1. Run `composer install` to install the project's dependencies.
 2. Create a database and import `/_development/SQL/database.sql` file.
-3. ⚠️ **Don't forget** to rename `.env.example` to `.env` and edit the details in there such as the database, SMTP credentials and the private encryption key.
+3. ⚠️ **Don't forget** to rename `.env.dist` to `.env` and edit the details in there such as the database, SMTP credentials and the private encryption key.

 ## Usage